xulihang/ImageTrans_chrome_extension/README.md

 PaddleOCR's function is limited (lack of supported languages and options, low performance.
 It may only works great for manhua).
 You need to set the language pair on the options page as well.

+## Extra Features

+For language learners, Japanese furigana and Chinese pinyin annotation is supported.

 ## Supported Web Sites